What is design, and why does it matter to managers?

 Art, books, graphics and photos are often studied for their design elements.

 Houses, buildings, cathedrals, shop windows – all designed to achieve something, whether that be aesthetic beauty or simply to entice people inside.

-Our devices, gadgets and everyday household appliances are often considered pieces of design, a reflection of who we are and what our tastes represent.
+Our devices, gadgets and everyday household appliances are often considered pieces of well designed materials, a reflection of who we are and what our tastes represent.
 My kettle is a classic “design over substance”, looks good but could do better on its abilities.

-Our clothes are often purchased based on the design and chosen to convey a message to the world about who we are and what we represent.
+Our clothes are often purchased and selected by us to convey a message to the world about who we are and what we represent.

 So why does design matter to managers?

-Many managers, when I talk about design, focus on the end product or service.
+Many managers, when I talk about this subject, focus on the end product or service.
 The look and feel, whether it satisfies the job to be done, whether it meets the requirements set such as look, feel, value and more.

 This is of course important, but of equal importance is how that design is brought to life, how it adds value to customers, how it becomes a real thing.

 And this is the design of the processes and methods you use in your company.